codecontemplator/articles/hylomorphisms/readme.md

 data SearchTreeF a = Leaf Board | NodeF [a] deriving Functor
 ```

-Remember that the co-algebra requires the search tree data structure needs to be a functor.
+Remember that hylomorphisms require that the data structure is a functor.
 The functor instance can be written by hand or, in many cases, just simply derived as above.

 The co-algebra expresses one step of the recursive search algorithm; it takes the seed and produces a structure filled with new seeds that in turn can be unfolded.